 Is that not more beautifully compact considering where we started?
 I think so, but there’s more that can be done.

-Generics - For the ability to write less code
+Generics - For the ability to repeat yourself less

 Due to the contract in the Future trait, there’s a little, helpful path syntax that can be used to get to the error in anything that implements it.
 For example, if there’s a generic type U, U::Error gets the error.
 To start with, we’ll collect the errors from a generic future runner by letting our previous return type of DeleteOutputError be generically determined by placing the generic type in the return value position of the Future calling function reference that is passed in as an argument to the runner.